FTChinese/NEXT/README.md

 </div>
 1. If a user pays to disable ad, all ads should be hidden.
 So we need to come up with a way to switch off ads on all platforms.
 2. On the Dolphin system, if the client provide third party code, we need to control how and when to send third party impression track.
 And we'll monitor call back using GA, FA and our own trackign system.
 If we let client make the decision, the gap between Dolphin and client impression data will be huge.
 3. The Dolphin system makes no distinction between ad channel and ad position.
 This will spiral into an unmanageable mess in two years.
-We need to address this when we develop advertising for Next.
+We need to discuss this when we develop advertising for Next.
+4. In the new design, we should avoid expanding MPU into halfpage, as it might break the layout and lowers viewability.
+Instead, the reponsive banners can be expanded vertically if clients want to buy high-impact ads.
+5. All the ad positions should be delivered through friendly iframes or ajax.
+The "document.write" way should be avoided as it is blocking not only to content, but also other advertisement.
+In our current web site, if IBM loads its top banner ad assets in one minute, Accenture have to wait for one minute before its MPU unit is rendered.
+So making ads non-blocking is beneficial to both readers and advertisers.
+It is also easy to do creative advertisement such as expandable on friendly iframe.

 #### Sponsorship
 For sponsored special reports, we should have a block on home page.
 The block should have title, ad unite banner, headline and lead.
 This way, we will have enough inventory for each campaign.